Contains the active ingredient moxifloxacin (as hydrochloride monohydrate)

 - fits (seizures, convulsions)

-- changes in vision (specialist consult needed)
+- visual disturbances or changes in vision (specialist consult needed)

 - pain, burning, tingling, numbness or weakness that starts or worsens on this medicine

 - changes in your mood or thoughts that worry you

 The above list includes serious side effects and you may need medical attention.

 If any of the following happen, tell your doctor immediately or go to Accident and Emergency at your nearest hospital: